-Consolidated supervision of the non-banking financial sector has been strengthened under the National Commission for Financial Markets.
+Consolidated supervision of the non-banking financial sector has been strengthened under the National Commission of Financial Market.
 The regulator has benefited from the extensive knowledge transfer supported by international donors, which enhanced the technical and institutional capacity of the NCFM.
-The NCFM retains the authority to license, regulate and supervise the activity of "professional participants of the non-banking financial market", which includes securities market intermediaries, insurance market participants (insurers, reinsurers, insurance/reinsurance brokers and agents, and actuaries), private pension funds, investment funds, saving and lending associations, microfinance and mortgage lending organisations, and credit bureaus.
+The NCFM retains the authority to license, regulate and supervise the activity of "professional participants of the nonbanking financial market", which includes capital market intermediaries, insurance market participants (insurers, reinsurers, insurance/reinsurance brokers and agents, and actuaries), private pension funds, investment funds, saving and lending associations, microfinance and mortgage lending organisations, and credit bureaus.